 Each speaker of a session chosen will also receive a Speaker Agreement.
 This agreement will give you the date, time and room location of your session.
 By signing the agreement, you are making a commitment to the MPSCC that you will present your session as indicated.

 You must check in at registration upon arrival.
-You will be provided with a name badge and banners along with any additional items that come with your conference registration.
+You will be provided with a name badge along with any additional items that come with your conference registration.

 You will be provided a conference matrix or schedule of events.
 This matrix includes the room name and times of your session.
 You should be outside the door to your room no later than 15 minutes prior to your session.